Varol Cagdas Tok

 The economics favor the attacker.

-Infrastructure costs: Cloud computing has made outbound bandwidth cheap and renting computational capacity for short durations easy.
+Infrastructure costs: Cloud computing has made outbound bandwidth cheap and renting capacity for short durations easy.
 An attacker can rent enough capacity to generate tens of gigabits per second for the duration of an attack at costs measured in tens of dollars.
-The defender pays for infrastructure continuously, regardless of whether it is under attack.
+The defender pays for infrastructure continuously.

 Information asymmetry: the attacker knows what the attack is.
-The defender must observe the attack, characterize it, and respond, all while the attack is ongoing.
-This response time gives the attacker a window of effectiveness even when the defender ultimately deploys an effective countermeasure.
+The defender must observe, characterize, and respond while the attack is ongoing.
+This response time gives the attacker a window of effectiveness even when an effective countermeasure is eventually deployed.

 Legal and jurisdictional friction: effective mitigation often requires coordination across autonomous system boundaries, between organizations in different jurisdictions, and with infrastructure providers.
 The time required for this coordination is time during which the attack is effective.

-Asymmetric skill requirements: generating high-volume DoS traffic does not require sophisticated technical knowledge.
-Stresser services and booter platforms have commoditized attack traffic to the point where purchasing a denial of service attack requires less technical sophistication than deploying an effective defense.
+Asymmetric skill requirements: stresser services and booter platforms have commoditized attack traffic to the point where purchasing a denial of service attack requires less technical sophistication than deploying an effective defense.

 Historical Trajectory